JVM-RingBuffer/RingBuffer/README.md

 Only busy-waiting is supported, and the way in which it is done can be configured, so even an exception may be thrown.
 If ultra-low latency is not a requirement, there are ways to busy-wait without causing excessive CPU usage.
+In that case, however, on Windows wait-notify has lowest latency.

 **Object ring buffers** work with Java objects.